DigitaleGesellschaft/digiges-access-logs/README.md

 the output file can be used to create a goaccess report, that only contains non-crawler visitors

 `goaccess ./logs/digitalerechte.log -o report.html --log-format=COMBINED --ignore-crawlers -c`

+## remove crawlers / spiders / bots from logs
+goaccess and matomo both have built in support to remove crawlers.
+However, a more flexible (and hopefully more complete) way to remove crawlers offers https://github.com/omrilotan/isbot:

+`zcat ./logs/www.digitale-gesellschaft.ch.*.tar.gz | deno run --reload exclude-bots.ts`

+Remove the reload flag to not always download the latest list of crawlers before log processing.